Cosmic-Ide/Cosmic-IDE/docs/settings-reference.md

 The editor accepts:

 - a name;
-- one extension without a leading dot;
+- one or more extensions without leading dots, separated by commas or spaces;
 - non-empty Bash starter code;
 - an optional HTTP(S), `content://`, or `file://` grammar link, or an absolute path.